barayuda/ReactNative-Tutor/README.md

 ## Recommended Way to View React Native Tutor

-<i>If you have a Non-Tech Background or are unfamiliar with Node.js, interested in learning and knowing more about developing mobile apps using ReactNative, then I would highly suggest you first check out ReactNative Tutor Web App by clicking on the link below.
+<i>If you have a Non-Tech Background or are unfamiliar with Node.js, interested in learning and knowing more about developing mobile apps using ReactNative, then I would highly suggest you first check out ReactNative Tutor Web App and Android App by clicking on the link below.
-Web link : <a href="https://inspiring-goldberg-6c4aee.netlify.app/"> React Native Tutor Web App</a>
+Web link : <a href="https://www.reactnativetutor.tech/"> React Native Tutor Web App</a>
+Android link : <a href="https://play.google.com/store/apps/details?id=com.reactnativetutor">ReactNative Tutor Android App </a>

+***Note:
+The app is 10MB in Size and is ad-free.
+I have tested the app on MiMax2 and Samsung M31.
+Please raise an issue here if the app crashes on any other android device.
+Don't give fewer stars for it :pray: :pray:.
+Constructive criticisms and Pull requests are always welcome.***

 If you are familiar with Node.js and want to contribute to this repository, or is interested in developing the first two screens of the ReactNative Tutor mobile app in a step by step manner, then please go on reading.</i>